librariesio/documentation/index.md

 * Google: is hungry for your linked datas so she can serve you up search traffic
 * Searcher: is a developer with a problem, she is looking for something to help solve it.
 * Maintainer: has a project that is used within and/or incorporates open dependencies.
 She needs to ensure her project(s) are working as expected for users.
+* Extender: has her own ideas.
+She wants access to the raw data so that she can mash up her own service and offer it to the world.

 These groups have been expanded into [personas](/personas.md) for contributors to reference.